 MS4 Phase II permit development timeline

-Oregon DEQ will be hosting an information meeting related to the development of the MS4 Phase II General Permit on April 27, 2017 at the DEQ Salem Office.
+Oregon DEQ will be hosting a MS4 Phase II Implementation Workshop related to the proposed MS4 Phase II General Permit on Dec.
+7, 2017 at the DEQ Eugene Office.

 On July 1, 2016 DEQ posted a proposed MS4 Phase II general permit for public comment.
 DEQ hosted a Public Hearing associated with the permit on Aug.
 3, 2017.
 The formal comment period ended Sept.
 2, 2016.